EsupPortail/Esup-Pod/docs/4.x/Installation/optional/set-up-live_en.md

 Pod connects to the SMP server to retrieve the video file and encode it as a video linked to the event).

-In the broadcaster's json configuration:
+In the broadcaster’s json configuration:

 - verify that the port is declared and open between the two servers
 - `use_opencast` must be false